RosanneUssery/USPresidentsProject/README.md

 We were to include the name, image, term number, party, and dates in office as well as an interesting piece of data about the president.

+This project allowed us to work with JSPs, servlets, Java, HTML, and CSS.
+It also allowed us to practice working collaboratively on GitHub and with pushing and pulling changes.

 To use the website, enter the number of the president you would like information about or select using the up and down arrows.

 Challenges: